 After eyelid surgery, we recommend you defer from wearing eye makeup for at least 10 days.
 Do your research on lash extension providers and wait at least a month post-op before proceeding.

 Itchiness is a consequence of wound healing and can be managed with anti-histamines and gentle moisturization of the suture lines with Aquaphor.
 Dryness is temporary and relieved by the use of preservative-free saline drops for a few weeks, post-op.

 What is the difference between an Upper Blepharoplasty and a Brow Lift?

 A brow lift repositions the eyebrow higher on the orbital bone.
 An upper eyelid lift reduces the amount of skin weighing down on the eyelashes.

 Upper eyelid lifts are comfortable and safely conducted under local anesthesia +/- supplemental Valium.
 For a lower eyelid lift, it is a bit more of an invasive procedure and it is recommended to have some sedation.

 How do you remove the fat?

 Once the lid skin is retracted, “button holes” are made in the muscle enabling contouring of the fat pads.
 Contemporary techniques conserve periorbital fat, occasionally re-draping it along the bony “tear trough.”

+Lavinia K. Chong, MD provides blepharoplasty to help patients look their best.
 Recover the youthful appearance of your eyes with eyelid surgery.
-Contact our office in Newport to schedule your consultation with Dr. Chong at (949) 644-1400.
+Contact our office in Newport Beach to schedule your consultation with Dr. Chong at (949) 644-1400.